fedosejev/react.tips/drafts/handle-errors-in-react-16/content.md

 4. `PaymentMethodError`
 5. `PaymentMethodErrorBoundary`

-First, let's create `App` component that is a root component for our entire React application:
+First, let's create the `App` component that is a root component for our entire React application:

 <figure class="figure">
 <pre>